 For microenterprises, like helloNira, joining an initiative like this can be a way to get guidance on the topic and make difference.

-Lilian Nira, founder of helloNira, told that she got to know the WEPs when she was looking for a way to support women and collaborate, as a businesswoman, to reduce gender inequality.
+Lilian Nira, the founder of helloNira, got to know the WEPs when she was looking for a way to support women and collaborate, as a businesswoman, to reduce gender inequality.
 “I wanted to know how I can help, how I can understand more about it, what actions I should take as a company and what is the best way to work in this direction.
 Sometimes I question myself what my role really is”, Lilian explained.

 Most of my clients are women.
 These women are part of an economy that is still very masculine.
 Since these women can use their business to be independent and to support their families, that generates value to the society where they belong.
 This improvement progresses gradually, obviously, but it is crucial in their reality.”

 Gender equality is one of the attributions of the 2030 Sustainable Development Agenda.